 ANSYS Ownership

 ANSYS holds a total of 87.92 Million outstanding shares.
 The majority of ANSYS Inc outstanding shares are owned by other corporate entities.
 These outside corporations are usually referred to as non-private investors looking to acquire positions in ANSYS Inc to benefit from reduced commissions.
 Therefore, institutional investors are subject to a different set of regulations than regular investors in ANSYS.
 Please pay attention to any change in the institutional holdings of ANSYS Inc as this could imply that something significant has changed or is about to change at the company.
-On March 7, 2025, Representative Gil Cisneros of US Congress acquired under $15k worth of ANSYS Inc's common stock.
+On March 7, 2025, Representative Gilbert Cisneros of US Congress acquired under $15k worth of ANSYS Inc's common stock.

 Please note, institutional investors have a lot of resources and new technology at their disposal.
 They can put in a lot of research and financial analysis when reviewing investment options.
 There are many different types of institutional investors, including banks, hedge funds, insurance companies, and pension plans.
 One of the main advantages they have over retail investors is the fees paid for trades.
 As they are buying in large quantities, they can manage their cost more effectively.